All that’s left of a place where rock once lived is a pile of stones.

-The Woodside Avenue property has been cleared, with only a Dumpster and remnants of the long-vacant building’s foundation surrounded by plastic fencing visible during a recent visit.
+The Woodside Avenue property has been cleared, with only a Dumpster and remnants of the long-vacant building’s foundation surrounded by plastic fencing installed by a great fencing contractor and it was visible during a recent visit.

 In its cozy quarters, a geeky Stern stumbled into the persona that would eventually elevate him to the throne as self-proclaimed “king of all media.”

 Griffin arrived fresh out of college, and forged a reputation at WRNW as a pioneering prog-rock DJ that eventually led to her enshrinement into the Rock & Roll Hall of Fame.

 Stern was WRNW’s midday DJ and took over as program director after Griffin left in late 1977 when the format went soft.

 WRNW (whose call letters stood for Radio of Northern Westchester) took to the airwaves at 107.1 FM in 1960, broadcasting easy listening and light classical out of a Mount Kisco studio.
 The station moved into Briarcliff in 1973, switching to the progressive, free-form format that dominated FM dial in the 70s.

 The cramped corridors were far from perfect for a radio station.

 “It was someone’s house, and we were in someone’s attic bedroom,” recalled Bruce Figler, who was hired as a DJ by Stern in 1977.
 “There was a window behind where you sat and you had to keep it open because it got hot.”